ordina-jworks/ordina-jworks.github.io/_posts/2019-03-14-istio-service-mesh-rbac.md

 * Sidecar proxy approach
    * All network traffic through the proxy

-## Why do I need RBAC for services?
+## Why do I need RBAC for internal services?

 * Good authorization is defined on 4 levels (find link!)
    * Who can access an endpoint